 Summary of the Virginia GED Program

 The American Council on Education (ACE) created the GED tests, which are administered by the state at local school division locations and are not available to be taken online.
 The tests cover four subject areas - language arts, science, social studies and mathematics.
 Question types include multiple choice, fill in the blank, drag-and-drop, hot spot, and short and extended answers.

 Students must demonstrate a clear understanding of the subject areas to pass.
-In Virginia, students must pass the GED tests with no less than 150 on any individual test module and receive at least a 580 for all four parts of the test combined.
+In Virginia, students must pass the GED tests with no less than 145 on any individual test module and receive at least a 580 for all four parts of the test combined.

-To sit for the GED tests, a person must be at least 18 years old.
+To sit for the GED tests in Virginia, a person must be at least 18 years old.
 Exceptions can be made for individuals who have pursued alternative education, such as those who have been homeschooled or who are involved in ISAEP programs.
 Students who have been incarcerated, expelled from school, or ordered to take the GED by the courts may also be subject to exceptions.
 In all these cases, the minimum age can be reduced to 16, but further requirements may need to be met before the GED tests can be taken.

 Individuals don't have to be Virginia residents.
 The state also doesn't require completion of the practice test, and there is no waiting period for individuals who fail a test before they can retake the test.

-Test preparation is not required for the tests, but since there is a fee and time commitment involved in taking the test, many people decide to undergo some type of test preparation.
-In Virginia, there are several different ways a person can prepare for the GED tests, including online classes and interactive lessons, television class programs and online video presentations.
+Test preparation is not required to take the tests, but since there is a fee and time commitment involved, many people decide to undergo some type of test preparation.
+In Virginia, there are several different ways a person can prepare for the GED tests, including online classes, interactive lessons, and online video presentations.
 Also, the EleVAte SNAP Employment & Training pilot program is offered at seven community colleges throughout the state and includes GED preparation, along with career readiness training.